tobek/headsoak/notes.md

 ##### sharing structure

+the request:

-- sharer has in each tag (and duplicated in each note) a `sharer` child object with {'simplelogin:23': 'r', 's...': 'w'} for read write. share-ees can read all info about these tags (to find which docs) and notes.
+- sharer has in each tag (and duplicated in each note) a `sharer` child object with {'simplelogin:23': 'r', 's...': 'w'} for read write. recipients can read all info about these tags (to find which docs) and notes.
-- share-ee has /user/uid/share/sharer-uid/tag-id/r|w|x. this is set by the *sharer*. share-ee can look in /user/uid/share to get all info about stuff shared with them
+- recipient has /user/uid/share/sharer-uid/tag-id/r|w|x. this is set by the *sharer*. recipient can look in /user/uid/share to get all info about stuff shared with them
-- share-ee creates tags and notes with uid:tag/note-id on them
+- recipient creates tags and notes with uid:tag/note-id on them
     - tags have no info (maybe just private?), but name etc. are populated on startup.
     - notes just have private + tags. body, modified, etc. are populated on startup.
+- permissions:
+    - 'r' read only
+        - textarea grayed out a bit on recipient
+        - if recipient adds sharing tag to read-only shared note, tag's chiclet on that note has group icon with strikethrough and tooltip text 'Normally you are sharing all notes taged with "' + tag.name + '" with ' + BLAHSHARERECIPIENTS + '.
+However, this note was shared by ' + BLAHUSER + ' with you as read-only, so you cannot share it onwards with others'.
+UNLESS it's shared only back with the sharer, in which case... just leave the icon as normal
+        - if sharer unshares or deletes tag, they get removed from recipient
+    - 'w' read/write.
+        - can recipient share onwards?
+        - what happens if note owner deletes or unshares?
+            - a: gone without a trace from recipient (sucks)
+            - b: goes into some kind of read-only, still-unshareable mode, 'owner of this note as delete the note or unshared it with you. the latest version is archived here BLAH' and some kind of strikethrough/grayed out shared tag
+            - c: some kind of forked thing where it graduates to 'your' note...?
+    - 'x' admin
+        - only necessary if recipient of 'w' *can't* share or depending on 'w' behavior of sharer deleting/unsharing
+    - 'd' deleted. only found in recipient's /user/uid/share document, indicates recipient should update their sharing info accordingly, and then can delete the 'd' record

 ##### now

-- for share-ee, check share upon init
+- for recipient, check share upon init
     - tag and nut id's are simplelogin:1
     - prob use https://github.com/firebase/firebase-util/blob/master/src/join/README.md
     - get shared